Ein Samiya

-Ein Samiya, also known as Ain Samia (عين سامية, meaning "the lofty spring"), Is a Palestinian village in Area C of the Ramallah and al-Bireh Governorate, on the eastern plains of the village of Kafr Malik.
+Ein Samiya, also known as Ain Samia (عين سامية, meaning "the lofty spring"), is a Palestinian village in Area C of the Ramallah and al-Bireh Governorate, on the eastern plains of the village of Kafr Malik.
+It developed as a historical dependency of Kafr Malik.

 Due to its large water spring, considered to be the strongest and purest in the region, the Ein Samiya valley is an important archaeological area containing the remains of settlements dating back to the ancient Bronze Age/Canaanite era, as well as Roman and Islamic periods.
 In modern times, Ein Samiya's spring water is the main local ingredient of Taybeh beer, Palestine's first local beer.